tessercat/daoistic-book/blog/affirmation/notes.md

 that I've mostly just ignored.
 Rectify me as you like.

-The first part of the poem
-is remarkably dense,
-and to make sense of it,
+To make sense
+of the remarkable density
+of the first three couplets,
 I've taken
 不德 as something like
 *not moralizing*,
-and there's some evidence for this in ctext.
-I've also taken
-無以為 and 有以為,
+and 無以為 and 有以為,
 respectively,
 as something like
 *has no reason to do*
 and *has a reason to do*,
-and 之 as
+and 之 as the something
-the something
 that does or doesn't
 (need to) get done.